Steven Shane McDonald: Career

 McDonald produced an album by The Format, Dog Problems, on which he played bass and sang backup vocals on a few tracks.
 He later produced, engineered, and mixed fun.'s debut album, Aim and Ignite, as well as performing as a bassist and backup vocalist on some of the songs.
 He was also one of the various band members on the original Tenacious D album, along with Dave Grohl; keyboardist Page McConnell of Phish; guitarist Warren Fitzgerald with band frontmen Jack Black and Kyle Gass.
 He appeared with Tenacious D on MADtv playing "Lee" and "Tribute".
 McDonald also featured briefly on bass in Kyle Gass' side-project Trainwreck in 2002 and 2003, under the pseudonym "Slim Watkins", before being succeeded by John Spiker.

 In the summer of 2002 he became so excited about The White Stripes' new album, White Blood Cells, that he recorded bass lines to two songs of the typically bass-less duo's work.
 The New York Times, Entertainment Weekly and other outlets reported on it and due to overwhelming demand he added bass to all of the songs, posted the new creation online, and allowed people to download the tracks for free.
 He called it an art project named Redd Blood Cells which reached a peak of 60,000 downloads in a single day, causing the server to crash from the traffic.

-In 2006, MacDonald joined Sparks on tour in support of their album Hello Young Lovers.
+In 2006, McDonald joined Sparks on tour in support of their album Hello Young Lovers.
 His first collaboration with Sparks was during the 2004 Meltdown Festival in London, curated by Morrissey, where Sparks were invited to play the complete albums "Kimono My House" (1974) and "Lil' Beethoven" (2002).
 Wilson also played on the 2006 album "Hello Young Lovers".

 In 2015, it was announced that McDonald would be joining the Melvins.
 He recorded four songs with the band, which were first released on the limited edition EP War Pussy and later included on the album Basses Loaded.
 Their first full release with McDonald, a double album titled A Walk with Love & Death, was released on July 7, 2017.

 McDonald co-wrote "Embrace the Rub" with his wife Anna Waronker of that dog. and Josh Klinghoffer of the Red Hot Chili Peppers.